Relaxation of imbalance in a disordered XX model with on-site dephasing: Different timescales

-a different result to Eq.~\ref{box} and exactly the stretched exponential\footnote{Ref.~\onlinecite{AltmanPhysRevLett.116.160401} arrived at this result using a different approach effectively leading to the same integral.
+which is a different result to Equation~\eqref{box} and exactly the stretched exponential\footnote{Reference~\onlinecite{AltmanPhysRevLett.116.160401} arrived at this result using a different approach effectively leading to the same integral.
 However, under their approximations one arrives at this result irrespective of the disorder chosen and then needs to fix a free parameter via numerical fitting to fit to different disorders}.
-This is shown as the purple dot-dashed line in Fig.~\ref{fig3}(b) which we again see to be valid till $\tau\sim 0.1$, thus showing a separation of timescales similar to box distribution.
+This is shown as the purple dot-dashed line in Fig.~\ref{fig3}(b), which we again see to be valid until $\tau\sim 0.1$, thus showing a separation of timescales similar to box distribution.
 Other standard disorder distributions such as the exponential and student's T distribution also show similar timescale separation.